Sioux Falls Canaries (1902–1953): 1920 to 1923: Soos / South Dakota League

 The South Dakota League folded on July 17, 1923, with the Sioux Falls Soos in first place.
 Sioux Falls had a 35–22 record at the time the league folded.
-Playing under manager Jack Beaty, the Soos finished their shortened season a mere 0.5 game ahead of the second place Aberdeen Greys.
+Playing under manager Jack Beaty, the Soos finished their shortened season a mere ½ game ahead of the second place Aberdeen Greys.
 The Minot Magicians won the North Dakota League with a 48–21 record.
 Both of the Dakota based leagues permanently folded after the 1923 season.

-Sioux Falls player Frank Naleway won the South Dakota League batting title, hitting .337.
+Sioux Falls player Frank Naleway won the South Dakota League batting title in 1923, hitting .337.
 Soos pitcher William Ludolph led the league with 77 strikeouts to go with his 10–3 record in the shortened season.
 Following the folding of the league Jack Beaty returned to the London Tecumsehs and played 45 games for them, finishing the season as London's player/manager.

 1924: Tri State League Co-champions

 After the folding of the South Dakota League in the middle of the 1923 season, Sioux Falls resumed play in 1924 in a newly formed league, with the team becoming known again by the "Canaries" nickname.
 The Canaries became members of the Class D level Tri State League.
 Sioux Falls won their second consecutive league championship in the new league.

 A former minor league player, team owner Rex Stucker was also a former Sioux Falls player and established the Sioux Falls team in the new league.
 Stucker would remain as the owner of the Sioux Falls franchise until 1947.

 The Sioux Falls Canaries joined the Beatrice Blues, Grand Island Islanders, Hastings Cubs, Norfolk Elk Horns and Sioux City Cardinals (St. Louis Cardinals affiliate) teams in the newly formed league.
 The Tri State League season schedule began on May 4, 1924.

 A veteran minor league manager joined Sioux Falls in 1924.
 Frank Boyle had first served as a player/manager in 1904 with the Fort Dodge Gypsum Eaters.
 The 47-year-old Boyle joined Sioux Falls after a four-year tenure as manager with the Marshalltown Ansons in the Class D level Mississippi Valley League.

 The Tri State League season was short lived and the league folded July 17, 1924.
 The Sioux Falls Canaries finished in a virtual tie for first place with the Beatrice Blues when the league folded during the season.
 Both teams had identical records of 35-30, as Frank Boyle managed the Canaries for the totality of their shortened season.
 The Norfolk Elk Horns (31-30) finished in third place, ending the season 2.0 games behind the co-champions.
 Outfielder Graeme Snow of Sioux Falls won the Tri State League batting title, hitting .339 in the league season.